salvatoredeluca/IR-Project/README.md

 ros2 topic pub --rate 1 /slave/cmd_vel geometry_msgs/msg/Twist "{linear: {x: -2.0, y: 0.0, z: 0.0}}"
 ```
 # Launch Gazebo+Slam+Nav2
+Then on RVIZ you can assign a goal to both master and slave indipendently (by default the topic is /master/goal_pose so to assign goals to the slave you have to change it in /slave/goal_pose)
 ```sh
 ros2 launch rover_bringup rover_sim.launch
 ```